nzytag/03-async-callbacks/README.md

 * The reader module should have the function signature `(paths, callback) => undefined`
 * On a failure the reader module should invoke the callback with an error `callback(error)`
-* On success the reader module should invoke the callback with null as the first paramiter, and the result as the second paramiter `callback(null, result)`
+* On success the reader module should invoke the callback with null as the first parameter, and the result as the second parameter `callback(null, result)`

 ## Testing
 #### Reader Module Tests